srualuri/java-interview-prep/README.md

 If you think you're ready, try this quick task and answer the following questions.
 No need to record your answers.

 1. Run `make run`.
     - What is the output?
-What file that was run?
+What application was run?
+What file generated the output?
 2. Edit the file run in 1. and insert your name in the output.
 3. Run `make test`
     - What test broke?
 What file did the test break in?